-The work was commissioned for a one person exhibition at LA MAISON d’AILLEURS, MUSEUM OF SCIENCE FICTION, UTOPIA & EXTRAORDINARY JOURNEYS Yverdon-les-Bains, Switzerland Sept-Mar 2010-11 commissioned by Patrick Gyger
+The work was commissioned for a one-person exhibition at LA MAISON d’AILLEURS, MUSEUM OF SCIENCE FICTION, UTOPIA & EXTRAORDINARY JOURNEYS Yverdon-Les-Bains, Switzerland Sept-Mar 2010-11 commissioned by Patrick Gyger

-In this story the robots use this information both to make us happier and to manipulate how we feel as the qualia bots oversee how productive we are.
+In this story, the robots use this information both to make us happier and to manipulate how we feel as the qualia bots oversee how productive we are.

-In the original installation of this animation, micro video projectors cast the 3D animations onto the walls in 6 locations in different languages and at different scales, all accessible via headphones.
+In the original installation of this animation, micro-video projectors cast the 3D animations onto the walls in 6 locations in different languages and at different scales, all accessible via headphones.

 Some of the stories related to humans using nano-gloves to massage insects, techno augmentations to permit new ways of relating to and understanding animals.
 These augmentations will allow us to better understand our relation to insects and other creatures.
-I am certain in future software will allow insect communication just as easily as we can now translate human multi-language communication.
+I am certain in the future software will allow insect communication just as easily as we can now translate human multi-language communication.
 This will take work in vision systems and statistical analysis in relation to situational behaviors….a complex nut yet to crack.

 While this work is currently a science fiction sound and animation installation, we are on the cusp of understanding how to read molecules of fear and happiness emitted from our bodies.

 With our focus on security, especially at airports, researchers are suggesting to authorities that pheromone sensors would allow us to sense the pheromones of fear, presumably so that terrorist acts could be averted.
-This is a scary scenario, as there are many more complex reasons for fear than may be accounted for by these future sensors.
-Fear of flying, for example, may produce pheromones of fear as one boards a plane when no mal intent is intended.
+This is a scary scenario, as there are many more complex reasons for fear that may be accounted for by these future sensors.
+Fear of flying, for example, may produce pheromones of fear as one board a plane when no mal intent is intended.

 While these actions have allowed new forms of communication with animals and insects, they also welcome a new machinic species.
 A robotic species that will increasingly live with and on us, until the bacteria which inhabit us, our own bodies and our robotic bodies, will be a continuum of one.
-Robotic bodies will give rise to and allow humans to be born on robotic incubating chambers.
+Robotic bodies will give rise to and allow humans to be born in robotic incubating chambers.